 Praying to God for help when life feels impossible doesn’t require a poetry degree or perfectly rehearsed language.
 It requires honesty and authenticity.
 These qualities were demonstrated in the Scriptures many times, but particularly in the book of Acts.

-To open the doors of communication there are a few principles demonstrated in the days of the Early Church.
+To open the doors of communication and access God’s power, there are a few principles demonstrated in the days of the Early Church.
 Let’s explore a suspenseful story found in Acts 12:1-19.

 THE FOLLOWERS’ COMMITMENT TO PRAYER